d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### Road to Burnout

 Repeated hyperfocus sessions overdraw glucose reserves and trigger the body's stress response.
 High switch costs, commission pressure, and unresolved tasks amplify depletion.
 As exhaustion pairs with rising anxiety, drawing shifts from intrinsically rewarding to threatening.
-Prevention must therefore occur at the micro-level—designing each session to cap focus intensity before resources crash.
+Prevention must therefore occur at the micro-level—designing each session to cap focus intensity before resources crash.[^additude-burnout]

 ## Mid-Session Diagnostic Kit